Timeline - Syrian protests and crackdown

 June 20 - In his third speech since protests began, Assad pledges to pursue a national dialogue on reform.

 June 27 - Syrian intellectuals call for sweeping political change at a rare conference allowed by the authorities.
-The government also announces it will invite opposition figures to talks on July 10 for a dialogue promised by Assad.
+The government also announces it will invite opposition figures to July 10 talks for a dialogue promised by Assad.

 June 29 - The U.S. Treasury Department imposes sanctions against Syria's security forces for human rights abuses.

-July 10 - Opposition groups boycott talks with the government and will not negotiate until Assad ends crackdown.
+July 10 - Opposition groups boycott talks with the government and will not negotiate till Assad ends the crackdown.

 July 16 - Syria's opposition, meeting in Turkey, elects a National Salvation Council to challenge Assad.